KaushikTK/simple-CAD-modeler-using-react/README.md

 This is a simple CAD modeler example using react and react-three-fiber.
-With this, user can create boxes and spheres of required dimension and also position them in the 3D space by specifying their coordinates by interacting with a simple UI.
+With this, user can create boxes, spheres and cylinders of required dimension and also position them in the 3D space by specifying their coordinates by interacting with a simple UI.
 Orbit controls are also added to the canvas.

 To start, run the following commands in the command prompt:
 * `npm install`